Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

-This bijection allows us to store the function $v(b)$ for each $b$ in an efficient manner.
+This bijection allows an efficient memory usage to store the value $v(b)$ for each $b$.
 One can simply compute and store in a table all the coefficients $N_{t', m'}$ for $t'=1, \ldots, t$ and $m' = 1, \ldots, m$.
 Then, a table of size $N_{t, m}$ can be allocated to store the values of the function $v(b)$.
 To retrieve the information $v(b)$ of a packing, one just needs to compute $ind_m(b)$ which corresponds to the index in the table.
 This computation is done in $O(m)$.

 It is possible to be even more precise than the previous analysis when counting the number of packings.
 The previous counting method didn't take into account the constraint on packings that $||b||_1 = \sum_{i=1}^m b_i \leq mg$.
 This will be very useful in Section~\ref{next_item}, to compute efficiently which items can be sent from a given configuration.
-We will explain this more accurate idea in Section~\ref{next_item}.